Do You Have to Pay Taxes on Onlyfans Earnings?

-If you make money from OnlyFans, you must pay tax in the United States.
-Any money earned from subscriptions, PPVs, tips and donations, or anything else must be added up to determine the amount of tax you owe.
+If you make money from OnlyFans, you must pay taxes in the United States.
+Any money earned from subscriptions, PPVs, tips and donations, or anything else must be added to determine the tax amount you owe.
 You may be able to make some deductions for items or services you paid for to run your account.

 How to Pay Your OnlyFans Taxes

 One of the easiest and most efficient ways to pay your OnlyFans taxes is with a service app such as Keeper Tax.
 This program will assist you in inputting the information from your 1099.
 It will also directly scan your bank and credit card statements for deductibles throughout the year to ensure that every possible write-off is counted.

 Keeper Tax works so well that their average user will save $6,076 annually.
 You can also connect the app to your financial accounts to receive notifications about possible deductions.
 When tax season comes around, you can easily file directly from the app.
 Not only is the app extremely useful to the busy influencer, but you can try out their service with their 14-day free trial to see the benefits yourself.

 The IRS provides a list of qualifications to help you determine whether or not your influencing is a career or a hobby.
 These are as follows:

 If you actively work to make your OnlyFans account profitable, treat it as a business.